geoserver/geoserver-history/doc/developer/source/tools.rst

 Maven
 -----

 GeoServer uses a tool known as `Maven <http://maven.apache.org/>`_ to build.
-The current version of Maven used is 2.0.9 and is available from `Apache <http://maven.apache.org/download.html>`_.
+The current recommended version of Maven is 2.1.0 and is available from `Apache <http://maven.apache.org/download.html>`_.
+While 2.1.0 is recommended any version greather than 2.0.8 should also work.

 Subversion
 ----------